FRC5881/2024Robot/documentation/swervedrive.md

 # Swerve Drive

-For our competetion bot we're using a swerve drive with a typical 4 module layout.
+For our competition bot we're using a swerve drive with a typical 4 module layout.

 ## Hardware used

 We purchased our modules from Swerve Drive Specialties with the L1 gear ratio and 4" billet wheels.

 Drive gear ratio is 8.14: 1
-Aziumuth gear ratio is 12.8: 1
+Azimuth gear ratio is 12.8: 1

 All of our swerve motors are REV NEO motors.